okafohenry/shoppingList/README.md

 # shoppingList
-a quick project (for exploration purpose) using AngularJS
+a sample project (for exploration purpose) using AngularJS